EnviroDIY/ModularSensors/README.md

 ```
 _____

-### <a name="5TM"></a>[Decagon Devices 5TM](https://www.decagon.com/en/soils/volumetric-water-content-sensors/5tm-vwc-temp/) Soil Moisture and Temperature Sensor
+### <a name="5TM"></a>[Meter Environmental ECH2O 5TM](https://www.metergroup.com/environment/products/ech2o-5tm-soil-moisture/) Soil Moisture and Temperature Sensor

-Decagon sensors communicate with the board using the [SDI-12 protocol](http://www.sdi-12.org/) (and the [Arduino SDI-12 library](https://github.com/EnviroDIY/Arduino-SDI-12)).
-They require a 3.5-12V power supply, which can be turned off between measurements.
+The 5TM soil moisture sensor communicates with the board using the [SDI-12 protocol](http://www.sdi-12.org/) (and the [Arduino SDI-12 library](https://github.com/EnviroDIY/Arduino-SDI-12)).
+It requires a 3.5-12V power supply, which can be turned off between measurements.
 While contrary to the manual, they will run with power as low as 3.3V.
 On the 5TM with a stereo cable, the power is connected to the tip, data to the ring, and ground to the sleeve.
 On the bare-wire version, the power is connected to the _white_ cable, data to _red_, and ground to the unshielded cable.
+Meter Environmental was formerly known as Decagon Devices and sold this sensor as the 5TM.

 The SDI-12 address of the sensor, the Arduino pin controlling power on/off, and the Arduino pin sending and receiving data are required for the sensor constructor.
 Optionally, you can include a number of distinct readings to average.
 The data pin must be a pin that supports pin-change interrupts.
 To find or change the SDI-12 address of your sensor, load and run example [b_address_change](https://github.com/EnviroDIY/Arduino-SDI-12/tree/master/examples/b_address_change) within the SDI-12 library.